ffquintella/adrapi/README.md

 From the command line simply type: dotnet run

+### Consuming the API

+To be able to consume the api you will need an apikey (see bellow) and define an api version

+#### Versioning

+The api is versioned through passing a header called api-version with a number.
+The header is mandatory and failing to set it will result on a error message.

+The valid values are:
+ - 1.0 -> first api version (12-2018)

+#### API Key

+ There must be a header called api-key witch is created with *key-ID:secretKey*

 ## Configuration

 You might want to configure the logging location.
 Do this by editing the NLog.config file and setting logDirectory to what ever suits you better.